-In the warmer months there have been algae blooms in rivers, lakes, ponds, canals, reservoirs or dams, more frequently and with an ever-greater extent.
+During the warmer months there have been more frequent algae blooms in rivers, lakes, ponds, canals, reservoirs and dams.

-Whenever an algae bloom occurs, we will also have the presence of cyanobacteria in lesser or greater concentration.
-There are several species of cyanobacteria, being extremely toxic and others non-toxic
+Whenever an algae bloom occurs, we also see varying degrees of cyanobacteria concentration.
+Several different species of cyanobacteria exist, some extremely toxic and others non-toxic.

-Harmful Algal Blooms (HAB) of toxic cyanobacteria have a negative and immediate impact on water quality and compromise its safety, due to the release of toxins (hepatotoxins, neurotoxins and dermatoxins) in the water that are dangerous for both people and animals, leading to health problems in people and even death of small and medium sized animals.
-Harmful blooms could thus lead to immediate closure and prohibition of access to recreational areas (river beaches, urban parks, etc.), may lead to an increase in the costs of treatment of this water for consumption or even prohibition of its use.
+Harmful Algal Blooms (HAB) of toxic cyanobacteria have a negative and immediate impact on water quality and compromise its safety, due to the release of toxins (hepatotoxins, neurotoxins and dermatoxins) into the water that are dangerous for both people and animals, leading to health problems in people and even to the death of small and medium sized animals.
+Harmful blooms can thus lead to the immediate closure and prohibited access of recreational areas (river beaches, urban parks, etc.), and may lead to an increase in the costs of treatment of this water for consumption or even the prohibition of its use.

-There are several solutions in the market for the removal of algae bloom:
+Several solutions exist on the market for the removal of algae bloom:

 – mechanical removal that can lead to the release of large amounts of toxins;